True or False? An emotional story about your beneficiaries is the most effective way to approach your nonprofit’s appeal letter.

 As always, we recommend starting where you can and building up from there.
-Try to learn more about your donors.
+So, try to learn more about your donors.
 Keep detailed records of how donors engage with communications.
-Track how well different messages perform on different appeals.
+And track how well different messages perform on different appeals.

 Then use what you learn to deliver an even more engaging experience the next time you send an appeal letter!